 - The customer wants to get in touch with someone at your company.

-We'll also look at the different ways customers may access your site, and how this affects their behaviour.
-For example, mobile web use is increasing so there's a very good chance some of your customers will view your site on devices such as the iPhone, Android or Windows Phone.
+We’ll also look at the different ways customers may access your site, and how this affects their behaviour.
+For example, it’s likely most users will be accessing the site via mobile.
 This imposes specific design constraints and considerations, but is also an opportunity to make your site as user-friendly as possible.

 Some of the points raised will seem obvious, but it’s worth thinking about these things before getting into the technicalities of site development.
 It’s far better to identify business needs at the first stage than a month into the project when it’s very difficult to change things.
 This information also lets me work out timescales and the cost of your new site.